-The SCRI research programmes are peerreviewed at many levels.
+The SCRI research programmes are peer-reviewed at many levels.
 Each year, the 'core' programme of research comprising a number of projects is assessed by the Agricultural and Biological Research Group of SEERAD.
-New projects are appraised by advisers prior to commissioning, progress is monitored annually and, ultimately, a final report is produced for evaluation.
+All new projects are appraised by advisers prior to commissioning, the progress of the research projects is monitored annually and, ultimately, final reports are produced for evaluation.

-Every four years, SEERAD commissions BBSRC to appoint a Visiting Group to review the work of the Institute.
+Every four years, SEERAD commissions the appointment of a Visiting Group to review the work of the Institute.
 In 1998, a Visiting Group carried out a scientific audit of the quality and conduct of SCRI's core research programme and related work.
 It assessed SCRI's effectiveness in managing its resources to meet the needs of users and beneficiaries of research, and the Institute's strategic plans for the future development of its scientific programme.

-The Mid-Term Implementation Report (November 2000) showed that all 25 recommendations of the VG Report had been implemented.
-Nineteen of the 25 recommendations related to the need to formulate a more focused and integrated science strategy based on reviews involving a corporate approach.
-In the past year, the management of the Institute has been substantially restructured, two new key members of staff appointed (Professor W Powell, Deputy Director and D Watt, Institute Secretary), a Corporate Plan acceptable to SEERAD was developed, new initiatives launched, and the composition and operation of the Governing Body amended to ensure best practice.
+The Mid-Term Implementation Report, (November 2000), showed that all 25 recommendations of the VG Report had been implemented.
+Many of the recommendations related to the need to formulate a more focused and integrated science strategy based on reviews involving a corporate approach, and this has now been achieved.